Culture of Mysore: Lalitha Mahal

 The architect of this palace was Mr E W Fritchley.
 The palace was built by Krishnaraja Wodeyar IV in 1921 for the exclusive stay of the Viceroy of India.
 The palace is pure white in colour and is built in the style of Italian palazzo with twin Ionic columns and domes.
 It also has a sprawling terrace and landscaped gardens.
 This palace has now been converted into a five-star hotel belonging to the Ashok Group of Hotels.
 The interior of this palace contains venation marble floors, rosewood furniture and a stately balustrade staircase.
 The central hall in the palace contains life size portraits of the royalty, lithographs, motifs, a Belgian glass dome and carved wood shutters.
 An ancient elevator, still in working condition, is also present.

 Rajendra Vilas

 This is a palace atop the Chamundi Hill.
 This was conceived in the 1920s and completed in 1938–1939.
 This was built as a summer palace for the Wodeyar kings.
 This palace is currently owned by the current scion of the royal family, Yaduveer Krishnadatta Chamaraja Wadiyar.
 There are plans to convert this into a Heritage hotel.

 Cheluvamba Mansion

-This mansion was built by Krishnaraja Wodeyar IV for his third daughter, Cheluvarajammanni.
+This mansion was built by Krishnaraja Wodeyar IV for his third daughter, Cheluvajammanni.
 It now houses the CFTRI (Central Food and Technological Research Institute).